Characters of the Overwatch franchise: Reinhardt

 Reinhardt Wilhelm is a German soldier and adventurer.
-He was a decorated Bundeswehr veteran from Stuttgart, and fought in the Crusaders division under Colonel Balderich von Adler during the Omnic wars.
-During their defense of Eichenwalde, von Adler was fatally wounded, and gave Reinhardt his Overwatch initiation medallion, telling him to be their shield before dying.
-Reinhardt, the sole survivor of the battle, followed von Adler's instructions, joining Overwatch until his age forced him to retire.
-Reinhardt was one of the first to answer Winston's call to reform Overwatch following its disbanding.
-He wears a heavy suit of Crusader power armor, and carries a rocket-powered war hammer (Rocket Hammer) as his primary weapon.
-His main ability is a wide hard-light Barrier Field mounted on his arm that allows him to protect himself and teammates behind him from enemy fire.
-He may also launch a flaming projectile that ignores enemy barriers (Fire Strike), or use a rocket booster to Charge into the enemy lines, crushing them against walls.
-His ultimate ability, Earthshatter, makes him slam his hammer against the ground, sending out a shockwave that incapacitates enemies in front of him.
+He was a decorated Bundeswehr veteran from Stuttgart under Colonel Balderich von Alder during the Omnic wars.
+When Balderich was mortally wounded in defending Eichenwalde, he gave Reinhardt his invitation to join Overwatch.
+Reinhardt remained with Overwatch until he retired, but answered Winston's call when Overwatch was reactivated.
+Reinhardt wields a rocket hammer that can be used for melee strikes or send out a fire projectile, and can deploy a barrier field to block damage for himself and allies.
+He can use his armor to charge across maps, including catching a foe in his path and crushing them against an obstacle.
+His ultimate is a powerful earthshatter strike with his hammer that damages and stuns enemies in front of him.
 Reinhardt is voiced by Darin De Paul.

 Roadhog

 Roadhog, real name Mako Rutledge, is Junkrat's Australian enforcer and bodyguard.
 He wields a Scrap Gun that fires shrapnel in a mid-range automatic firing mode, or a short-range shotgun-like single shot.
 He also carries a NOS canister filled with "Hogdrogen" to self-heal (Take a Breather), and employs a Chain Hook to pull distant opponents towards him.
 His ultimate ability, Whole Hog, allows him to put a top loader into his scrap gun, firing it in full auto mode with increased knockback, wider spread, and no need to reload.
 Within a November 2023 patch to Overwatch 2, Roadhog's kit was modified slightly to address some of the incohesiveness of the original kit.
 The Scrap Gun was made into a single firing mode that has both a short-range shotgun burst in addition to mid-range projectiles.
 Take a Breather was changed to be a resource-based healing mode, allowing the player to use as much stored Hogdrogen to heal Roadhog, along with a shorter cooldown period.
 Finally, a new second ability, Pig Pen, was added, allowing Roadhog to lay down a trap that can slow and damage enemies that cross it, including those pulled in by Roadhog's Chain Hook.
-This was reverted back in a future patch, removing Roadhog's Pig pen ability.
+This was reverted in a future patch, removing Roadhog's Pig pen ability.
+Another major rework of Roadhog is planned for Season 5 in Octoboer 2026.
 Roadhog is voiced by Josh Petersdorf.